kromenak/gengine/README.md

 This project uses [Catch](https://github.com/catchorg/Catch2) for unit tests.

 The Xcode project contains a build target called **GEngine-Tests**.
 Simply build and run this target to run all defined unit tests.
+Tests are not yet implemented in Visual Studio.

 ## Built With